 Approximately 26% of Americans live with a disability, and as the population ages, that number is on the rise.
 The ADA (Americans With Disabilities Act) attempts to ensure equal access for persons who utilize wheelchairs or other mobility devices in public spaces; however, many private homes lack basic accessibility features, making life difficult when trying to accommodate yourself into surroundings; where you are not non-disabled!

-The flexibility of a ADA Accessible Home design features is essential to consider when building or renovating a home.
+The flexibility of a ADA Compliant Home design features is essential to consider when building or renovating a home.
 Universal Design can help accommodate those with different levels of mobility by making the space more universal, avoiding any obstacles that would otherwise prevent them from living independently without sacrificing style!

 Make a Great Entrance

-in a ADA Accessible Home Wheelchair ramps are a great way to make your house more accessible.
+in a ADA Compliant Home Wheelchair ramps are a great way to make your house more accessible.
 They allow you easy access in and out, so that not only can people with wheelchairs or other forms of mobility enter easily but also those who need assistance getting around on their own terms as well!

 To make coming and going easy, design something safe and an accessible pathway out on wide flat, non-slippery concrete for navigating around quickly without worrying about tripping or getting stuck on obstacles like steps which can be hazardous with wheelchairs.
 The path leads right up next door, where there’s no step so that it won’t impede anyone’s disability!